"I am glad that taking part in a trial might help others on their own cancer journey.”

 - Your treatment now and in the future

-There are no extra hospital visits if you take part in this study.
+There are no extra side effects if you join this trial.

 How to join a clinical trial